-These are owned by a person, a family, or a corporation, who generate the revenue.
+These are owned by a person, a family, or a corporation, who generates revenue.
 They are designed to be philanthropic in order to improve society.
 They are a 501(c)3 because their donations go to help society, therefore their donations are tax deductible, and they are responsible to its members and the general public.
-Unlike a Community Foundation, income typically comes from the person, family, etc. who founded it.
+Unlike a Community Foundation, income typically comes from the person, family, etc. who are the founders.

 Alys and Brad D. Smith founded The Wing 2 Wing Foundation to support the underserved talent in the heart of Appalachia.

 Jesse Stuart Foundation Bookstore (Ashland)

 The Community Foundation of the New River Valley

 Pallottine Foundation of Huntington (Boone, Cabell, Kanawha, Lincoln, Logan, Mason, Mingo, western Putnam, and Wayne)

 Bernard McDonough Foundation (55 counties, plus Washington County Ohio)

 Roy And Gwen Steeley Foundation (investing in Education in WV)

 Serving West Virginia and Southwestern Pennsylvania since it was established in 1944 by Michael and Sarah Benedum.
 Grants are made to support specific initiatives in the areas of Education, Economic Development, Health and Human Services, and Community Development.